ncteisen/the-hypertextual-library/README.md

 ```

 If a book has a lot of chapters, it may be necessary to clean the text with a python script.
 The `chapterize.py` script
-can be very useful, althought you will have to make small modification to it for every book you process.
+can be very useful, although you will have to make small modification to it for every book you process.

 #### `<uniquename>/<uniquname>.jpg`